kuczmama/shopify-support/_posts/2018-01-28-better-sticky-button.markdown

 No more guessing where to place your button or worrying about long product descriptions that take customers away from your button!

+Also we give the option to allow you to skip the add to cart page and go straight to checkout.
+This can help to reduce the complexity of the checkout experience.
+This gives the customer less time to think on whether or not they want to purchase the item.
+This can help to increase in an impulse buy.

+Removing this 1 small step is removing one more obstacle for the consumer, which will help to make the checkout process more seamless, reduce abandoned carts, and ultimately help to increase your sales.

 ## I found a bug?
 What should I do?
 Email us at: support@doersoutdoors.com